matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 You can, as a shorthand, just start with pros and cons rows.
 Here is my approaches.
 Here is the pros of this, and here is the cons of this.
-But the thing is maybe you are picking between two libraries, and one of the libraries says "I have really low latency" and the other one says "I really have high throughput".
-And these are their features well okay that is two pros.
+But the thing is, maybe you are picking between two libraries, and one of the libraries says "I have really low latency" and the other one says "I really have high throughput".
+And these are their features.
+Well okay, that is two pros.

 But you have not looked at the high throughput one on the basis of what is its latency, and you have not looked at the low latency one from the perspective of how is its throughput.
 So until you have broken up these things so that every criterion gets its own row, you are not going to have the ability to contrast.

 What we are trying to do is to get things next to each other that are different.
 That is what makes our mind go.
 We love edges.
 We love seeing edges.
-You need to create edges in your ideas that is what is going to trigger your thinking.
+You need to create edges in your ideas.
+That is what is going to trigger your thinking.

 [Time 0:48:22]